-Disease or Organism Disease / Organism Type of infection Transmission Route Required precautions Duration of precautions Additional comments Enterobacteriaceae local epidemiology and in the event of an outbreak.
+Disease or Organism Disease / Organism Type of infection Transmission Route Required precautions Duration of precautions Additional comments Extended- spectrum beta- lactamase producing Enterobacteriaceae Bacterial Contact S (+ C as per additional comments) Duration of symptomatic illness The use of contact precautions should be determined locally based on the bacterial species, local epidemiology and in the event of an outbreak.
 Vancomycin- resistant Enterococcus (VRE) Bacterial Contact S + C Duration of illness Single room with ensuite for faecally incontinent patients is preferred.
 Mumps Viral Contact; droplet (respiratory secretions) S + D Until 5 days after onset of swelling.
 Exposed non-immune people should be considered infectious from 12th-25th day after exposure, with or without symptoms.
 Screen by serology; pre- employment measles mumps rubella vaccine (MMR) if not pregnant.
 Necrotising enterocolitis Bacterial Usually endogenous S (+ C as per additional comments) Duration of illness Contact precautions when cases clustered temporally.
 Norovirus Viral Contact (droplet in certain circumstances) S + C (+ D if determined to be necessary by risk assessment) For a minimum of 48 hours after the resolution of symptoms or to control institutional outbreaks The use of contact and/or droplet precautions may be required for incontinent patients or during outbreaks.
 This should be based on a risk assessment.
 Alcohol-based hand hygiene products are less effective than hand washing with soap and water for this infectious agent.
 Healthcare workers should use a surgical mask while patient is vomiting.
 Persons who clean areas heavily contaminated with faeces or vomitus may benefit from wearing masks since virus can be aerosolised from these body substances.
 Cohorting of affected patients to separate airspaces and toilet facilities may help interrupt transmission during outbreaks.
+Parainfluenza Viral Droplet S + D Duration of illness Viral shedding may be prolonged in immunosuppressed patients.